FleetAdmiralJakob/Steampunk-Game/README.md

 - 💞️ At the moment I'm also looking for someone who wants to develop this game with me.

 - 📫 How to reach me: jakob.roessner@outlook.de

+- 📖 For more questions: We have an awesome wiki which you can find here: https://github.com/FleetAdmiralJakob/Steampunk-Game/wiki

 ## Contributors ✨